Why join a small group? We may attract attenders through preaching, but disciples are made in small groups.

 1. Small groups are relational.

 You can’t have a conversation with 600 people or 60 people, but you can have a conversation with six people.
 Generally, when there are more than 10 in a group, people stop talking.
-It is impossible to learn how to love your neighbor as yourself unless you are involved in a small group of some kind.
+It is impossible to learn how to love your neighbor as yourself unless you join a small group of some kind and become involved in it.
 You don’t need a lot of friends in life, but you do need a few good ones, and you find those solid, supportive friendships in small groups.

 Sometimes I hear people say they don’t want their church to grow larger because, if it does, they won’t know everybody in the congregation.
 Based on that mindset, a church shouldn’t grow beyond about 60 people.
 The average person knows 67 people.